 Here are 3 ways to interact with water on a daily basis that have been proven to help overall well-being even if you don’t have an ocean or lake nearby:

-Whether it’s a huge fountain in a park, or a small desktop fountain, the sounds of water have a proven ability to boost your mood.
+Whether it’s a fountain in a park, or a desktop fountain, the sound of water has a proven ability to boost your mood.